Cloudflare AI Gateway MCP server

 Available Tools

-• list_gateways - Lists all AI Gateways in your account with pagination support
+list_gateways Lists all AI Gateways associated with the account, supporting pagination for easy navigation.

-• list_logs - Retrieves gateway logs with filtering options for date ranges, feedback scores, and more
+list_logs Retrieves logs for a specified gateway, offering filters such as date ranges, feedback scores, success status, model, and provider.

-• get_log_details - Fetches detailed information about a specific log by ID
+get_log_details Fetches detailed information about a specific log identified by its log ID within a gateway.

-• get_log_request_body - Retrieves the request body for a specific log
+get_log_request_body Retrieves the request body associated with a specific log in a gateway.

-• get_log_response_body - Retrieves the response body for a specific log
+get_log_response_body Retrieves the response body associated with a specific log in a gateway.

-Note: You must have an active account set to use these tools.
-If needed, use accounts_list to see your accounts and set_active_account to select one.
+Note: To use these tools, you must have an active account set.
+If needed, use accounts_list to list your accounts and set_active_account to set one as active.

-If your MCP client directly supports remote MCP servers:
+If your MCP client directly supports remote MCP servers, simply enter the server URL:

-This is supported in tools like Cloudflare AI Playground.
+This works with clients like Cloudflare AI Playground.

-If your client doesn't directly support remote MCP servers:
+If your client doesn't yet support remote MCP servers directly, follow these steps:

 1. Install the mcp-remote package: